 1 and just that the Crown was trying to make the impaired charges stick, but they weren't 2 sure if they could because they didn't take a 3 4 blood sample from him.
 Apparently he was around 6 the scene.
 It was the friend that took off, 7 but to me, him being a white guy, they probably thought nothing of it to ask him.
-8 9 know if it was an Aboriginal man, they would 10 have right away taken him in, took a blood sample or arrested him just for standing 11 12 I've heard stories about them doing 13 that, but they didn't take nothing from It wasn't 'til, I believe he said, the next 14 15 day when they realized it was him that ran her over.
-16 They had even called 17 18 her -- him a cab.
-They called him a cab, 19 he went to a house because they told me they 20 even went to the cab company -- phoned 21 cab company and got ahold of the cab 22 who drove him and asked him where they took I don't 2.3 him, so they took him to a house.
-24 know if it was a house party or what, but 25 they took him to a house, and he admitted to
+8 9 know if it was an Aboriginal man, they would 10 have right away taken him in, took a blood sample or arrested him just for standing 11 12 I've heard stories about them doing 13 that, but they didn't take nothing from It wasn't 'til, I believe he said, the next 14 day when they realized it was him that ran 15 16 her over.
+17 They had even called 18 her -- him a cab.
+They called him a cab, 19 he went to a house because they told me they 20 even went to the cab company -- phoned 21 cab company and got ahold of the cab 22 who drove him and asked him where they took 2.3 him, so they took him to a house.
+I don't 24 know if it was a house party or what, but 25 they took him to a house, and he admitted to

-1 those people in that house that he'd just ran 2 over somebody.
-It was probably the witnesses that they had said on his bail hearing that 3 4 he was supposed to not be in contact with.
+1 those people in that house that he'd just ran over somebody.
+It was probably the witnesses 2 that they had said on his bail hearing that 3 4 he was supposed to not be in contact with.
 They also said they had his car, they had her phone, they had the video surveillance, 6 7 they had his -- his friend's statement against him.
 8 So they couldn't charge 9 10 him with impaired because they had no blood sample, and then the next time they're 11 phoning me a few months or maybe a month --12 13 it wasn't that long because everything over and done with in November.
 14 The 15 sentencing was in January.
-It was in August before I went back to work 'cause I work at a 16 school and I was off for the summer, and in 17 August, the Crown prosecutor, the only time I 18 19 ever heard from her besides her assistant -this is the only time I ever heard from the 20 21 Crown prosecutor, and I thought she 22 supposed to be on my daughter's side.
-She impaired driving causing death.
+It was in August before I went back to work 'cause I work at a 16 school and I was off for the summer, and in 17 August, the Crown prosecutor, the only time I supposed to be on my daughter's side.
+She phoned to tell me that they had to drop the

+19 ever heard from her besides her assistant -this is the only time I ever heard from the 20 impaired driving causing death.
+25